Don’t you thinks 7 AM on a Sunday is way too early to be awake? Let alone to be cooking?

-Don’t you think seven AM on a Sunday is way too early to be awake?
-Let alone to be cooking?
-My boys’ four-year-old cousin had spent the night, and at six-thirty AM she whispered in my ear, “Um, Valentina, can we make the pancakes now?”
+My boys’ 4-year-old cousin had spent the night, and at 6:30 AM she whispered in my ear, “Um, Valentina, can we make the pancakes now?”
 (Actually, that was her second question.
 First she wanted to know if I could paint her nails.)

-Later the day became peaceful while I made this incredible fig preserves recipe.
+She’s quite cute and charming, so of course, I got right up, and the day began somewhat wildly with Buckwheat Banana Pancakes.Later the day became peaceful while I made this incredible fig preserves recipe.
 The fresh green figs were so beautiful, and the vanilla was so aromatic — I knew it would be lovely.
 It was.
-And the house smelled wonderful, too boot!

 Or spread them on a piece of toast for breakfast to have with your coffee.
 And you can spread the preserves on toast for a snack while you’re working on something else on the kitchen . . . like Lavender Rosemary Grilled Rib-Eye Steak for dinner.
 (Yum!)

-1 pound green (Kadota) or purple (Black Mission) figs
+- 1 pound green (Kadota) or purple (Black Mission) figs

-1/2 cup water
+- ½ cup water

 - 1 teaspoon vanilla extract

-2 teaspoons balsamic vinegar
+- 2 teaspoons balsamic vinegar

-2 tablespoons granulated sugar
+- 2 tablespoons granulated sugar

 - 1 vanilla pod

-Then use a paring knife to slice open the vanilla pod horizontally.
+- Then use a paring knife to slice open the vanilla pod horizontally.
 With the back of the knife, scrape the vanilla beans into the saucepan and add the emptied pod as well.

 - Bring to a boil, and then reduce to a simmer.
 Cook until the mixture becomes very soft and thick, about 35 to 45 minutes.
 Removed the vanilla pods and let it cool to room temperature.
 Store in an air tight jar or container, where it will keep for a few weeks.